* Updated page for the 2017-2018 award cycle with more and newer examples. If you have questions, please feel free to email me. (09/2017)

 Who should write your letters?

 Your current (graduate) advisor.
-If you are an undergraduate, this should be your potential graduate advisor.
-While you may not know where you will be going, a strong NSF GRFP application has a letter writer from this potential graduate advisor.
+If you are an undergraduate, this should be your potential graduate advisor or someone who can vouch your research abilities.
+While you may not know where you will be going, a strong NSF GRFP application has a letter writer from this "potential graduate advisor."
 They can write about your drive and ability to finish graduate school.

 Someone who knows how you perform research.
 This is a fellowship to fund you throughout your graduate school career.
 NSF wants to fund someone who will finish and complete good research.